philipdaquin/symphony-runner/README.md

 - stores project mappings in `~/.symphony/projects.conf`
 - copies your base Symphony workflow from `$SYMPHONY_BIN/WORKFLOW.md`
-- patches the copied workflow with a project slug, repo URL, and workspace path
+- patches the copied workflow with project slug, repo URL, workspace path, and agent config
+- auto-builds the Symphony escript when source files change
 - starts Symphony with the generated workflow

-This wrapper does not define the full workflow itself.
-It assumes your Symphony checkout already contains a working base `WORKFLOW.md`.

 ## Prerequisites

-You need:

 - Symphony installed locally
 - `mise`